Written by Andrew Cen of the HCI Games Group. This post was not endorsed in any way by anyone but the author.

-Image sourced from: Games User Research edited by Anders Drachen, Pejman Mirza-Babei, and Lennart E. Nacke.
+Image taken from: Games User Research edited by Anders Drachen, Pejman Mirza-Babei, and Lennart E. Nacke.

 Just why is it important to understand where your company, team, or yourself stands within the spectrum of UX maturity levels?
 Often times many entities can believe they are engaging in particular processes, or aspect of an industry, simply by having employees hired into that field.
 This method of measuring engagement is immature and doesn’t offer any explanations into the processes that this sector, any sector, took.
 In UX, “if [a studio were] really committed to putting the player experience first, it is useful to have a roadmap of what good user research actually looks like and how to get there” (McAllister 62).
 A roadmap can be a useful tool into understanding where you are currently and provide tools, processes, or information into how you can improve within that aspect.
 I have selected an excerpt from Graham McAllister’s chapter in Games User Research, to emphasize why you should care about your UX maturity level.